Even if Biden wins, his Lincoln Project electoral strategy was an epic miscalculation

 More importantly, could it work?

 Members like Rick Wilson used to make ads for George W. Bush and Dick Cheney, dangling red meat to motivate aggrieved Republicans.
-Was that same audience now expected to turn against the champion of their most outlandish grievances just because of some viral ads?
-There was never any evidence that the ads had the desired effect of waking GOP voters up to the hypocrisy of Trump.
-Instead, all it did was preach to not even the choir but to other preachers, and give liberals false hopes that some kind of great awakening was taking place.
+Was that same audience now expected to turn against the grand champion of their most feverish grievances, just because of some viral ads?
+There was never any evidence that these ads produced the desired effect of waking up GOP voters to the hypocrisy of Trump.
+Instead, all it did was preach to, well, not even the choir as much as to other preachers, and give liberals false hopes that some kind of great awakening was taking place.
 (Not to be confused with that other Great Awakening.)
 Hell, if George Conway, the husband of the woman who coined the term “alternative facts,” was behind these ads, that had to mean the Republicans who were surely watching them might get on board too!
-In the end, there is no evidence those ads helped convince a single Republican to jump ship.
+But in the end, there is little evidence those ads helped convince a single Republican to jump ship.

 But, hey, at least liberals gave The Lincoln Project tens of millions of dollars for their trouble.